 Georgian doors are pretty impressive.
 They’re often brightly painted, and a lot of them have the door handle in the middle of the door.

 Howth is not pronounced how I thought it would be.
-It’s a fishing town about 20 minutes from the city centre by train.
+It’s pronounced like hothe (not like how with a th sound at the end) It’s a fishing town about 20 minutes from the city centre by train.
 You can see seals there, and they have some delicious fish and chips.
-I definitely want to go back out and spend some more time here.
+I’d like to go back out and spend some more time here.

-Gaelic is an official language here, so you’ll find it on street signs, on the public transit, etc. But you don’t see Gaelic on products like with English and French in Canada.
+Irish is an official language here, so you’ll find it on street signs, on public transit, etc. However; you don’t see Irish on products like with English and French in Canada.

 It hasn’t rained as much as I thought it would.
 However the first day it rained my umbrella broke.